Kathleen Smet

-Kathleen Smet (born 19 January 1970, in Beveren) is an athlete from Belgium who competes in triathlon, becoming European champion in 2000 and 2002.
-She competes in Olympic and Long Distance Triathlons.
+Kathleen Smet (born 19 January 1970, in Beveren) is a Belgian former triathlete, becoming European champion in 2000 and 2002.
+She competed in Olympic and Long Distance Triathlons.

 Smet competed at the first Olympic triathlon at the 2000 Summer Olympics.
 She took sixteenth place with a total time of 2:04:05.98.
 Four years later, Smet again raced in the triathlon.
 This time, she placed fourth with a total time of 2:05:39.89.

-In 2005, she won the gold medal at the World Championships.
+In 2005, Smet won the gold medal at the World Championships and retired from the sport.
+She ended her career by receiving the "Flemish Sportswoman of the Year" trophy during a ceremony at the Kaaitheater in Brussels, in recognition of her career and her final title.
+She worked for several years as a sports coordinator within the Belgian Triathlon League before resigning due to relational issues with the management and becoming a swimming instructor at the University of Leuven.